camuthig/homework/README.md

 rake db:reset
 ```

-This will set up the database and it also create 2 users: 'teacher' and 'student'.
+This will set up the database and it also create 3 users: 'teacher', 'student' and 'lazy_student'.

 To start the web server, run